How To Wash Your Projects

-When choosing a detergent for washing your merino wool items look for a mild laundry liquid specifically designed for delicate and wool fibres, ideally displaying the Woolmark symbol.
+When choosing a detergent for washing your wool items, look for a mild laundry liquid specifically designed for delicate and wool fibres, ideally displaying the Woolmark symbol.
 Avoid powder detergents (the powder is unlikely to dissolve in cool water and will stick to the wool fibres) and capsules (the soluble packaging can damage the wool).

 Follow the instructions on your detergent’s packaging for how much to add.
 For small stains, you can spot clean by gently dabbing the soiled area with detergent to remove it.

 Gently squeeze out as much water as you can without wringing or twisting.
-Avoid lifting and letting the item hang as the weight of the water will stretch it out.
+Avoid lifting and letting the item hang, as the weight of the water will stretch it out.

 Lay your item flat on a dry towel and roll it up, pressing firmly as you roll, so that the towel absorbs most of the water.

 How to reshape and dry your project

 Lay a dry towel on a flat surface with good air circulation (like a drying rack).